 Ankle Sprain Recovery Calculator

-Estimate ankle sprain recovery time based on severity, age, and activity level.
+Estimate ankle sprain recovery time from Grade 1, 2, or 3 severity, age, and activity level.

 Ankle sprain recovery depends on the severity of the ligament damage, your age, fitness level, and how well you follow rehabilitation protocols.